 The upper esophageal sphincter is the final gatekeeper in antireflux.
-The area of the distal pharynx and proximal esophageal only opens for specific physiologic demands, such as swallowing under tonic contraction.
-This is made up of the cricopharyngeus, thyropharyngeus, and the proximal cervical esophagus, forming a c-shaped sling that attaches to the cricoid cartilage.
+The area of the distal pharynx and proximal esophageal sphincter only opens for specific physiologic demands, such as swallowing under tonic contraction.
+This is made up of the cricopharyngeus, thyropharyngeus, and the proximal cervical esophagus muscles, forming a c-shaped sling that attaches to the cricoid cartilage.
 The tonic pressure induced by these muscles can be decreased with general anesthesia, sleep state, and cigarette consumption.

 The lower esophageal sphincter is located at the gastroesophageal junction whose contracture leads to circular closure and prevention of egress of stomach acid.
 The diaphragmatic crura make up this critical antireflux mechanism.